Component 2: Number Relationships and Operations

 - Demonstrate early one-to-one correspondence (e.g., filling containers with objects by dropping them in one at a time)

-- Will usually choose a set that has more of something they prefer over a set that has less, when given the option
+- In most instances, choose a set that has more of something they prefer over a set that has less, when given the option

 - Create larger and smaller sets of objects by grouping and ungrouping items (e.g., placing and removing rings on a vertical peg)